 Best workouts and exercises for surfing

 To stay in the best physique as a committed surfer – a diverse workout plan is a must!
-Any other sporting background comes as a bonus – whether it’ll be cycling, gym, soccer, etc. Swimming, one of the most closely related sport to surfing, is one of the best workouts to improve your skills as a surfer.
+Any other sporting background comes as a bonus – whether it’ll be cycling, gym, soccer, etc. Swimming, one of the most closely related sports to surfing, is one of the best workouts to improve your skills as a surfer.

-Whether you are regular on a gym or find alternative ways to train your muscles to become a better surfer – there are some specific exercises to do, to increase your performance as a surfer.
+Whether you are regular in a gym or find alternative ways to train your muscles to become a better surfer – there are some specific exercises to do, to increase your performance as a surfer.

 - Pull-ups – working with your body weight, pull-ups are one of the best work-outs you can do pretty much anywhere, that work with so many muscles, that you’ll be using when surfing.
 Great for shoulders and upper body.